 The court has dismissed all claims and the \$3,382 bond issued in connection with the dispute has been released.
-The Company's consolidated financial statements at March 31, 2021 reflects the terms of the settlement agreement.
+The Company's consolidated financial statements at June 30, 2021 reflect the terms of the settlement agreement.
+All required instalments are up to date as of the date of the Financial Statements.